Landscapes for Life

 The SDF aims, through partnership, to develop and test ways of achieving a more sustainable way of living in a landscape of great natural beauty and diversity.
 This grant fund seeks to conserve and enhance the local characteristics of wildlife, landscape, land use and community.
 Sustaining the social well-being and economic viability of communities are also important aims of SDF.
 The Fund is for practical, innovative schemes that engage local communities.
 Projects that will be supported must meet the statutory purpose of the Wye Valley AONB, which is to conserve and enhance its natural beauty.

-Around £50,000 is available for projects in Wales.
+Around £100,000 is available for projects in Wales each year.
 Applications can be for small grants of less than £1,000, or larger grants of up to £25,000 in exceptional circumstances.

 The scheme is available to any organisation, including community or voluntary groups, local authorities, as well as the private sector and individuals.
 The private sector and individuals must demonstrate that their projects have a wider public benefit.
 The proposed project must meet the purpose of Areas of Outstanding Natural Beauty and the objectives of the scheme and be located in, or have direct benefit to, the Wye Valley AONB.
 Your project must comply with any relevant regulatory requirements e.g. planning permission, building regulations etc.

-Landscape & Biodiversity Enhancements, The SDF grant can support works at a rate of 50% of the total cost up to a maximum of £3,000.
-The grant is aimed at small scale holdings, parish/community councils and community spaces, or where existing agri-environment grants are not available but where biodiversity gains can engage and benefit those who live within the local environment.
+Landscape & Biodiversity Enhancements Grants: The SDF grant can support works at a rate of 50% of the total cost up to a maximum of £3,000.
+The grant is aimed at small scale holdings, community councils and community spaces, or where existing agri-environment grants are not available but where biodiversity gains can engage and benefit those who live within the local environment.
 Eligible works may include:

 SDF Grant: £1,000